Integrated Practices for Healing Trauma: a Group for Those with a History of Trauma

 This group is open to participants of all gender identities

-Call CCIH Intake at 773-754-7441 ext 2000 to join the waitlist for the next IP Group
+Call CCIH Intake at 773-754-7441 ext 2000 to register for this group

 Integrated Practices (IP) Part 2